Christophe Salomon: Ultracold quantum gases

-Below the microkelvin, atoms also reveal spectacular quantum behaviours, such as Bose-Einstein condensation or superfluidity, the transport of particles without friction.
-Christophe Salomon and his team were the first to observe the Bloch oscillations of ultra cold atoms and the solitons of matter waves.
-They also played a decisive role in understanding the relationship between the superfluidity of Cooper pairs for attractive interacting fermions and the Bose-Einstein condensation of these strongly related pairs.
-This work paved the way for quantitative N-body physics in the regime of strong correlations, a subject that is currently undergoing rapid development.
+At temperatures below the microkelvin, atoms exhibit spectacular quantum behaviours.
+Salomon and his group were the first to observe Bloch oscillations of ultracold atoms in an optical potential and solitons of matter waves.
+His group played a decisive role in understanding the crossover between the BCS superfluidity of Cooper pairs for attractive interacting fermions and the Bose–Einstein condensation of tightly bound pairs (the BEC-BCS crossover).
+Working with Frédéric Chevy, Sylvain Nascimbène, and Nir Navon, Salomon's group developed a general method to probe the thermodynamics of homogeneous quantum systems using trapped atomic gases, measuring the equation of state of both Bose and Fermi gases with tunable interactions.
+This work helped pave the way for quantitative N-body physics in the regime of strong correlations.